klharp/Javascript-UFOs/README.md

 ## Level 2: Multiple Search Categories

-* Complete all of Level 1 criteria.
+* Completed all of Level 1 criteria.

 * Used multiple `input` options.
-Wrote JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on:
+Wrote JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria:

   1. `date/time`
   2. `city`